BenjaminWFox/website-2020/content/published/draft/get-started-with-nextjs.md

 ---
-title: "A quick & condensed introduction to a Next.jS codebase"
+title: "Reference cheatsheet for Next.js"
 date: "2020-06-19"
-subtitle: "A guide to Next.js idiosyncracies."
+subtitle: "A quick and dirty cheatsheet guide to Next.js idiosyncracies - what are they, and where you can read more about them."
 category: "draft"
 ---

-# Get starged with Next.js
+# Reference cheatsheet for Next.js

-A guide to Next.js - what it is, and it's good for, and framework-specific idiosyncracies.
+A quick and dirty cheatsheet guide to Next.js idiosyncracies - what are they, and where you can read more about them.

 ## What is Next.js?